axelboc/website-cass/content/index.md

       text: I went on exchange to Aalborg University in Denmark, where I studied Metafiction and Twentieth-Century Literature.
 ---

-Lorem ipsum dolor sit amet, consectetur adipisicing elit.
-Quam consequatur nesciunt voluptatibus possimus, doloribus, quia illum harum esse, voluptatem ad omnis perspiciatis.
-Quam consequatur nesciunt voluptatibus possimus, doloribus, quia illum harum esse.
+I write about ghosts, creepy sisters and friends, what happens ‘out there,’ what we won’t talk about, and bad love with some good kissing.

 I am an emerging writer based in Melbourne, Australia.
+I take a lot of inspiration from this city as well as country Victoria where I grew up.

-I’ve always been a storyteller of some sort; I started out in theatre as a kid (my greatest role was a weasel in Wind in the Willows), studied Film and Television at RMIT University and worked for a small animation company making some weird tle movies.
+I’ve always been a storyteller of some sort, I started out in theatre as a kid, (my greatest role was a weasel in _Wind in the Willows_), and I’ve studied Film and Television at RMIT University and worked for a small animation company making some weird little movies.

 Now I’m a graduate of the Master of Creative Writing, Publishing and Editing program at the University of Melbourne.
 I like to tell stories about the darker side of life that exists on the edge of reality, and sometimes outside of it.

-Melbourne is a UNESCO City of Literature.
-I take a lot of inspiration from this city, and from country Victoria where I grew up.
+I have collected the books like these that I love on [Nyctophilia](/nyctophilia), my little night garden of dark and creepy books.

 I’m also an Aurealis magazine slush pile reader and a judge for the 2016 Aurealis Awards Graphic narratives.